-If you want to take a break from making contributions, you can apply to Inland Revenue to take a 'contributions holiday' of between three months and five years.
-You need to have been contributing for at least 12 months to be eligible, however there are exceptions for financial hardship.
-For more information on taking a contributions holiday, visit www.kiwisaver.govt.nz.
+If you want to take a break from making contributions, you can apply to Inland Revenue to take a 'savings suspension' for a maximum of one year.
+You need to have made a contribution to KiwiSaver to be eligible, however there are exceptions for financial hardship.
+For more information on taking a savings suspension, visit www.kiwisaver.govt.nz.